 Antineoplaston Therapy in Treating Patients With Metastatic or Unresectable Colon Cancer

-Current therapies for childhood brain tumors provide limited benefit to the patient.
-The anti-cancer properties of Antineoplaston therapy suggest that it may prove beneficial in the treatment of childhood brain tumors.
+Current therapies for metastatic or unresectable Colon Cancer provide very limited benefit to the patient.
+The anti-cancer properties of Antineoplaston therapy suggest that it may prove beneficial in the treatment of metastatic or unresectable Colon Cancer.

 PURPOSE: This study is being performed to determine the effects (good and bad) that Antineoplaston therapy has on patients with metastatic or unresectable Colon Cancer

 Experimental: Antineoplaston therapy

 Antineoplaston therapy (Atengenal + Astugenal) by IV infusion every four hours for at least 12 months.
 Study subjects receive increasing dosages of Atengenal and Astugenal until the maximum tolerated dose is reached.

 Drug: antineoplaston A10, antineoplaston AS2-1 (ANP)

 Patients with metastatic or unresectable Colon Cancer will receive Antineoplaston therapy (Atengenal + Astugenal).

 The daily doses of A10 and AS2-1 are divided into six infusions, which are given at 4-hourly intervals.
 Each infusion starts with infusion of A10 and is immediately followed by infusion of AS2-1.